nzbdav-dev/nzbdav/docs/setup-guide.md

 ## Phase 5: Usenet Streaming in Stremio (via AIOStreams)

 You can stream your Usenet content directly in Stremio using [AIOStreams](https://github.com/Viren070/AIOStreams).

+For more info, check out their [Usenet Wiki](https://github.com/Viren070/AIOStreams/wiki/Usenet).

 ### 1. Configure NzbDav Service